hgsherid17/Minigames/README.md

-# Hannah Sheridan - Open-Ended Project
+# Hannah Sheridan - Minigames
 This program is a collection of minigames, including Pong, a Coloring Book, and Flappy Bird.
 The window allows the user to select minigames and switch between them.

 Pong: A two-player game in which players pass a ball by bouncing it off of a bar that they control.
 A player receives a point if the other player does not bounce the ball back.